chun-eric/emailphishing/README.md

 <br/>

 ### Step 1: Identifying the Specific Risk 💥
-The primary objective of this step is to educate end-users about the risks associated with misconfigured AWS S3 Buckets.
+The primary objective of this step is to educate end-users about the risks associated with clicking on compromised email.
-To enhance the relevance and urgency of this message, we provide a real-life example demonstrating the potential negative impacts of such misconfigurations, thereby emphasizing the importance of vigilant and informed handling of AWS resources.
+To enhance the relevance and urgency of this message, we provide a real-life example demonstrating the potential negative impacts of being email phished, emphasizing the importance of always handling email links and susupicious email with extreme care.

 <br/>